 SMSC stands for Spiritual, Moral, Social and Cultural education.
-It is not taught as a lesson, it is embedded across our curriculum; For example It could be part of Religious Education, Physical Education, English, History or Geography.
+It is not taught as a lesson, it is embedded across our curriculum; For example it could be part of Religious Education, Physical Education, English, History, Geography or Art.
 It is central to the ethos of the school which children experience on a daily basis.
-SMSC is now highlighted by government as a key means of promoting basic British values and counteracting the development of religious extremism in some school settings.
+SMSC is now highlighted by government as a key means of promoting basic British Values and counteracting the development of religious extremism in some school settings.

 Pupils’ spiritual development is shown by their: